AlexCharlton/gl-math/README.md

     [procedure] (point-y-set!
 POINT)
     [procedure] (point-z-set!
 POINT)

 Vector constructor, getters, and setters.
-If `NON-GC` is `#t`, the point is created in a non-garbage-collected area (the memory will still be freed when there are no more references to the vector).
+If `NON-GC?` is `#t`, the point is created in a non-garbage-collected area (the memory will still be freed when there are no more references to the vector).

     [procedure] (v+ A B [RESULT])